mimove/EDEM2425/gcp_datawarehouse/excercise_bigquery/README.md

 ## Etherium dataset

-We will focus in the etherem dataset.
+We will focus in the [ethereum dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/blockchain-analytics-ethereum-mainnet-us).
 This dataset contains the historical data of the Ethereum blockchain.
 We will make a few queries to test the capabilities of BigQuery.

 ### Table partitioning + aggregation